Income tax in Argentina

 Income and capital gains earned by companies are subject to corporate income tax at a flat rate of 30%.
 Income-generating expenses are deductible when calculating taxable income.

-The corporate income tax rate is 30% for the two fiscal years beginning 01 January 2018, and it will be reduced to 25% for the subsequent periods.
+The corporate income tax rate is 30% for the two fiscal years until 31 December 2019, and it will be reduced to 25% on 01 January 2020.